CTLife/2ndGS_Pipelines/RASDA/README.md

        Number_Target_Treat_Space_Time_Other_RepNum(_[1-2]).xxx
       [01-99]_Target_Treat_Space_Time_Other_Rep[1-9]_[1-2]_Lane[1-2].xxx.xxx

        Number: order of samples, 01~99.
 (It is same for biological or technical replicates.)
        Target: such as H3K27ac, RNA_Pol_2, mRNA.
+(It is same for biological or technical replicates.)
        Treat:  such as sham, banding, normal, EEDKO.
 You also can use "NA" or "NULL".
+(It is same for biological or technical replicates.)
        Space: organ, tissue or cell type.
+(It is same for biological or technical replicates.)
        Time: such as  adult, E12.5.
+(It is same for biological or technical replicates.)
        Other: other informations of this sample, You also can use "NA" or "NULL".
+(It is same for biological or technical replicates.)
        RepNum: Rep[1-9], biological replicates.
+(It is same for technical replicates.)
        [1-2]: only for paired-end sequencing.
 (Optional)
        Lane[1-2]: Technical replicates.
 (Optional)